Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra

 This shows the corresponding signal-to-noise distribution, highlighting which regions of $(k_\perp, k_\parallel)$ space are robustly measured.
 This directly motivated the adoption of scale cuts, illustrated by the orange lines, where modes outside the well-behaved region are excluded from the final spherically-averaged power spectrum.
 As the fourth panel demonstrates, these cuts remove a large chunk of the available Fourier modes.
 Nevertheless, this conservative strategy is necessary with the current survey volume and sensitivity.
-In the future, as MeerKLASS expands in area and as larger samples become available with the SKAO, many more modes will be accessible, and the statistical penalty from scale cuts will be less severe, or potentially not even needed.
+In the future, as MeerKLASS expands in area and as larger samples become available with the SKAO, many more modes will be accessible, and the statistical penalty from scale cuts will be less severe.

 \textbf{More robust error estimation, more conservative results}: The normalised covariance matrix, i.e. the correlation matrix, is shown in the left panel of \autoref{fig:covariance_kbin} for the MeerKLASS deep-field cross power measurement.
 This uses the empirical transfer-function-based approach, and we clearly see non-negligible contributions from the off-diagonal elements, motivating this extension beyond the purely analytical diagonal approach in previous analyses.